 Severe gum disease during pregnancy has been linked to premature birth and underweight baby.
 Decay causing bacteria can be transferred to the unborn baby, causing early childhood decay.
-At Holistic Dental Melbourne CBD, we understand the impact of our oral health and its ramifications on the entire body.
-You shall find confidence in our experienced dentists and excellent support staff to take care of you and guide you through the do’s and don’ts of oral health care during this delicate phase of your life.
+At Holistic Dental Melbourne CBD, we understand the impact of our pregnancy oral health and its ramifications on the entire body.
+You shall find confidence in our experienced dentists and excellent support staff to take care of you and guide you through the do’s and don’ts of pregnancy oral health care during this delicate phase of your life.

 WHAT ORAL HEALTH CHANGES CAN I EXPECT DURING MY PREGNANCY?

 Just like the rest of your body, your teeth, gums and mouth are affected by hormonal changes.

 -Your teeth can be more susceptible to damage during pregnancy.